Adhithyan-10/aws-rds-highly-available-database-system/README.md

 ## 🎯 Key Takeaways

-* High availability is a **core requirement**, not an option
+* High availability is a **core requirement**, not optional
-* Managed services simplify complex system design
+* Managed services simplify complex infrastructure
-* Security must be integrated from the beginning
+* Security must be designed from the beginning
-* Systems should be designed to **handle failure automatically**
+* Systems should be built to **handle failures automatically**

 ---